syncfusion-content/fileformat-docs/File-Formats/XlsIO/create-read-edit-excel-files-in-asp-net-mvc-c-sharp.md

 {% endhighlight %}
 {% endtabs %}

-6.Add a new action method CreateDocument in HomeController.cs and include the below code snippet to create an Excel file and download it.
+##### Step 6:Add a new action method CreateDocument in HomeController.cs and include the below code snippet to create an Excel file and download it.

 {% tabs %}
 {% highlight c# %}